 You may be an experienced Program Chair, in which case much of the advice on this page may already be familiar to you.
-Nevertheless, even experienced chairs sometimes forget some important points, so please at least skim this page, paying particular attention to the following:
+Nevertheless, even experienced chairs sometimes forget some important points, so please at least skim the rest of this page and the following others:

-The Program Chair may not submit papers to the conference, and SIGPLAN Executive Committee recommends that the General Chair also not be allowed to submit papers.
+The Program Chair may not submit papers to the conference; SIGPLAN’s Executive Committee recommends that the General Chair also not be allowed to submit papers.
 If Program Committee members are allowed to submit papers, their papers should be held to a higher standard, in order to avoid the appearance of impropriety.

 The conference steering committee should be consulted for any changes to the accepted way of organizing and running the conference.

 You, the Program Chair, in consultation with the General Chair, should decide on general policies relating to the program committee, such as:

 The previous year’s Program Chair for the same conference is a good resource; contact them for suggestions.

 In consultation with the General Chair, develop a list of potential Program Committee members.
 In formulating this list, be mindful of SIGPLAN’s diversity policy.
-Also, expect some people to decline the invitation, so have a list of alternates.
+Also, some people will decline the invitation, so your list should includes sufficient alternates.
 The list should be finalized at least one year prior to the meeting.

 Develop a call for papers.
 Note that you can produce a preliminary call without listing the PC members.
 Make sure to put the call on the web site for the conference (established by the General Chair).
 The web page should refer prospective authors to SIGPLAN’s Republication Policy and to ACM’s Policy and Procedures on Plagiarism.
 Once the conference web page is in place, establish a link to the page from the SIGPLAN conference page by contacting the SIGPLAN Information Director.